 Prebid Server - Adding a New Bidder - Java

-Thank you for your valuable contribution of a bid adapter to the open source Prebid Server project.
+Thank you for your contribution of a bid adapter to the open source Prebid Server project.
 Each new adapter expands the monetization possibilities for publishers and provides greater options to maximize their inventory’s potential.
-We truly appreciate your support in making this ecosystem thrive!
+We appreciate your support in making this ecosystem thrive!

 This document guides you through the process of developing a new bid adapter for your bidding server.
 We encourage you to look at existing bid adapters for working examples and practical guidance.
 You can ask us questions by submitting a GitHub issue.